Have you found yourself asking, “What is flatbed trucking?” Are you already familiar with curtainside trailers and other types of trailers?

 What Are the Rates for Flatbed Trucking?

-Flatbed trucking rates depend on a few factors, including region, skill requirements, and the items being hauled.
-The national average rate per mile for flatbed trucking is roughly $3.07.
+Flatbed trucking rates depend on a few factors, including region, skill requirements and the items being hauled.
+The national average rate per mile for flatbed trucking is roughly $3.07 in most cases.
+As a result of this competitive pay, flatbed drivers make approximately $61,000 annually, but top earners bring in more than $90,000 per year.

 What Flatbed Truck Drivers Need to Consider

-Driving a flatbed truck can be far more dangerous than the average box truck.
-Some of the hazardous aspects of flatbed trucking include the following!
+Driving a flatbed truck can be far more dangerous than operating the average box truck.
+Some of the hazardous aspects of flatbed trucking include loading freight, securing loads and tarping the goods.

 Securing the Load